According to current information from the CDC, symptoms may appear two to 14 days after exposure to the virus. Symptoms may include:

 COVID-19 spreads mainly between people who are in close contact with one another.
 It spreads easily between people, and the risk is higher the closer and longer people interact.

 Touching a surface or object that has the SARS-CoV-2 virus on it and then touching your face, mouth or eyes is a possible means of infection, but is not thought to be the main way the virus spreads.

 Learn more about how the virus is thought to spread.

 Wearing a face mask when you cannot maintain 6 feet of physical distancing is one important way to avoid infecting others or becoming infected yourself.

 Good hand hygiene is crucial to avoid the spread of germs.
-Help protect yourself and your family against illness by washing your hands frequently with soap and water for at least 15 to 20 seconds.
+Help protect yourself and your family against illness by washing your hands frequently with soap and water for at least 20 seconds.

 Both influenza (or the flu) and COVID-19 are respiratory illnesses caused by a viral infection.
 Both can cause fever, cough and body aches.
 Although they have similar symptoms, they are caused by different viruses.

 If you have symptoms of COVID-19, please contact your physician's office for direction about testing and treatment.
 If you do not have a primary care physician, you may call the Northwestern Medicine COVID-19 Hotline at 312.47.COVID (312.472.6843).

 If you are undergoing cancer treatment or have heart disease, diabetes or lung disease, you are at high risk of serious illness from COVID-19.
 It is very important you take steps to protect yourself from the disease, including staying home as much as possible, ensuring you have medications and medical supplies on hand, and avoiding close contact with people who are sick or who may have been exposed to COVID-19.
 You should contact your physician's office with any questions you have.